-At eye level.
-True, we are talking about a job interview but still we really don’t want to feel like we’re taking a test.
-Another subject that came up from most of the questionnaire repliers was that an interview is a two way street—they would like to have a pleasant conversation, rather than being bombarded with questions, and would like to have enough time left to ask questions about the company.
+Mutual respect.
+True, we’re talking about a job interview, but no one really wants to feel like they’re taking a test.
+Another thing many respondents mentioned was that an interview is a two way street—they would like to have a pleasant conversation, rather than being bombarded with questions, and would like to have enough time left to ask questions about the company.

 Some important highlights that came up regarding the initial interviews:

 - Explain the essence of the interview beforehand.
 Many respondents were in favor of a brief interview, but emphasized the importance of properly communicating the nature of such a meeting beforehand.
 They mentioned that if they were to show up to such an interview while anticipating a more comprehensive one, it may feel degrading.
 As long as they were informed in advance of the nature of the Zoom meeting—that it would be a reciprocal interview for initial introductions and a look into whether the job fits what the candidate is looking for—a short first meeting is excellent.

 - Make sure to leave sufficient time for questions.
 While the goal of the short interview is to be brief and to the point, the candidates also have the right to use that first interview to decide whether they want to proceed to the next stage or not.

 - Brief interview?
 Make sure to go over the CV ahead of time.
 Some respondents mentioned that, despite the fact that the interviewers had had their CVs before the interview, time was still wasted on questions asking them to specify their professional experience.
 Since this interview is meant to be brief, it’s better to ask more practical questions, rather than having an interviewee read their CV aloud.